orbingol/NURBS-Python/docs/visualization.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This example illustrates a more advanced visualization option for plotting the 3D curve tangents alongside with the
 control points grid and the evaluated curve.
-The example script can be found in Examples_ repository under the
-``visualization`` directory.

 .. image:: images/ex_curve3d01_mpl.png
     :alt: 3D curve example 1 with tangent vector quiver plots